kayanerobach/kayanerobach.github.io/_posts/2024-04-02-flexible-record-linkage.md

 $$
 H^B
 $$
-) of the partially identifying information embedded in the data generation process (
+) of the partially identifying information (
 $$
 G^A
 $$